Fadel-Rammal/Movies-Series/README.md

 - Run imdb script and chatbot script using cmd before using chatbot and see actors for a movie on website

-- For notification add firebase dependencies then send notification using firebase cloud message console page
+- For notification add firebase dependencies to the code using android studio then send notification using firebase cloud message console page

-- Admin Page credentials:
-  Username: admin
-  Password: 123
+- To check movie details click on the poster or movie title, wait until actors are received to see them, run before the script of imdb.